The Benefits of Neutering Dogs

 increase his chances of a longer, healthier life.

 - If you have your dog neutered he's less likely to stray far as castration tends to curb their roaming instincts because they won't be so desperate to find a mate.

 - Castration can have a calming effect.
-An 'intact' male who doesn't get the opportunity to mate can become frustrated and anxious, particularly when there's a bitch in season in the neighborhood.
+An 'intact' male who doesn't get the opportunity to mate can become frustrated and anxious, particularly when there's a bitch in season in the neighbourhood.
 Unfortunately, this frustration can sometimes lead to aggression.

 - Neutering dogs can also result in a more affectionate, happy, contented Cocker Spaniel, with the ability to mix better with other dogs.

 - Neutered dogs are less likely to try and dominate their pack.